A high-significance detection of primordial tidal torque imprints: Introduction

 Angular momentum is a fundamental quantity governing galaxy formation and evolution.
-It regulates galaxy morphology, size, and internal kinematics, and plays a key role in shaping the diversity of the observed galaxy population \cite{1980MNRAS.193..189F,1998MNRAS.295..319M,2014ApJ...784...26O,2024JCAP...05..111M}.
-From a cosmological perspective, understanding how galaxies acquire and evolve their angular momenta is essential for linking present-day observables to the early Universe --- one of the core tasks of large-scale structure studies \cite{2005MNRAS.360L..82R,2021JCAP...06..024M}.
-As a parity-odd vector quantity, galaxy angular momentum provides information inaccessible to scalar density fields, offering additional degrees of freedom for probing cosmology and testing fundamental physics such as neutrino masses \cite{2020ApJ...898L..27L}, potential parity violation \cite{2020PhRvL.124j1302Y,2025PhRvL.135n1002S}, and dynamical dark energy \cite{2020ApJ...902...22L}.
-It thus serves as a key bridge between the large-scale tidal environment that shapes dark matter (DM) halos and the small-scale baryonic processes that govern galaxy evolution.
+It regulates galaxy morphology, size, and internal kinematics and plays a key role in shaping the diversity of the observed galaxy population \cite{1980MNRAS.193..189F,1998MNRAS.295..319M,2014ApJ...784...26O,2024JCAP...05..111M}.
+From a cosmological perspective, understanding how galaxies acquire and evolve their angular momenta is essential for linking present-day observables to the early Universe, one of the core tasks of large-scale structure studies \cite{2005MNRAS.360L..82R,2021JCAP...06..024M}.
+As a parity-odd vector quantity, galaxy angular momentum provides information inaccessible to scalar density fields by offering further degrees of freedom for probing cosmology and testing fundamental physics, such as neutrino masses \cite{2020ApJ...898L..27L}, potential parity violation \cite{2020PhRvL.124j1302Y,2025PhRvL.135n1002S}, dynamical dark energy \cite{2020ApJ...902...22L}, and large-scale axial intrinsic alignment \cite{2025arXiv251110005D}.
+It, thus, serves as a key bridge between the large-scale tidal environment that shapes dark matter (DM) halos and the small-scale baryonic processes that govern galaxy evolution.